 Pure Puer Tea is among the highest quality puer teas in the world.
-It is hand picked from old and ancient large-leaf tea trees that grow high in the remote misty mountains of Yunnan, China.
-Our puer tea, also known as puerh, pu-erh, pu-er,
+It is hand picked from old and ancient large-leaf tea trees that grow high in the remote misty mountains of Yunnan, China, and aged in the famed Russian River vineyards of Sonoma County, CA. Our puer tea, also known as puerh, pu-erh, pu-er,

 and pu-eh tea, is sun dried and naturally aged to produce a healthy tea with a smooth, mellow, earthy taste.
 "Puer" is pronounced "poo-er", the "poo" rythmes with the English word "you" and the "er" is pronounced like the er in the word "ergonomic".
 Puer is the official spelling, named after Puer City, in Yunnan, China.

 Our green puer tea and black puer tea are both made from the same pesticide-free tea leaves, but are processed differently.
 When green puer is processed, the aging process is slow and natural.
 When black puer is processed, the aging is accelerated.

 Green puer is one of the rawest, least processed teas in the world.
 The leaves are tumbled in a dryer for about 3 minutes, rolled and then sun dried.
 The tea in this state is known as "mao cha" or "raw puer tea."
 The mou cha is either left as loose

 tea or pressed with an instant of steam to form a tea cake, tea brick or tuocha.
 Pressed green tea is then stored in a drying room for a day.